TremoloSecurity/openunison-qs-kubernetes-activedirectory/README.md

 4. SSO into the Kubernetes Dashboard

 For more details about how Kubernetes and OpenID Connect work to provide authentication see https://www.tremolosecurity.com/wiki/#!kubernetes.md.

+Do you want to use an OpenID Connect identity provider like Google, AzureAD or others for authentication?
+See our OpenID Connect quick start - https://github.com/TremoloSecurity/openunison-qs-kubernetes.

 ## Parts List